Brothers accuse prominent Chicago priest of sexual abuse

 “Father Pfleger has never abused them or anybody else,” it said.

-At the news conference, the 63-year-old brother said the abuse began when he was around 13, and lasted for four or five years.
-When it started, he told reporters, he was “confused” by what was happening.
+At the news conference, the 63-year-old brother, who served more than 20 years in the Air Force before becoming a police officer, said the abuse began when he was around 13, and lasted for four or five years.
+When it started, he told reporters, he was “confused.”

 “But… as a child, getting that attention — good or bad — was still better than being out on the street,” he said.
 “Because I was scared to death in the street.”

 The men did not identify themselves at the news conference, and their lawyers also have not publicly identified them.
-Letters on their behalf sent to the archdiocese detailing the allegations in recent weeks had the accusers’ names redacted.
+Recent letters sent on their behalf to the Roman Catholic Archdiocese of Chicago detailing the allegations had the accusers’ names redacted.

 Pfleger, now 70, groomed the teens by, among other things, taking them roller skating, to amusement parks and teaching them how to drive, the brothers and their lawyer said.

-Neither brother knew the other had also been abused by Pfleger until a few weeks ago.
-The older brother said the revelation about his younger sibling, who had struggled with drug abuse and spent time behind bars, “almost put me in a paralyzed state.”
+Neither brother knew the other had also been abused by Pfleger until early this month, after the younger brother submitted his allegations to the archdiocese.
+The older brother, submitted his more recently.

-“It’s like going back into that child’s mind and realizing that (the interaction with Pfleger) was a fraud from the start,” he said.

-The Roman Catholic Archdiocese of Chicago said earlier this month that it had received an allegation against Pfleger and asked him to step aside as it looked into the matter.
+The archdiocese said earlier this month it had received an allegation against Pfleger and asked him to step aside as it looked into the matter.

 Pfleger has been immensely popular in his Chicago parish and helped it thrive over the past quarter-century as many other congregations have struggled.
+On Monday, over 50 people gathered outside the Saint Sabina church to express support for Pfleger.
+Some wore T-shirts reading, “We stand with Father Pfleger.”

-But his sometimes pointed rhetoric has landed him in trouble.
+His sometimes pointed rhetoric has landed him in trouble.

 Pfleger, who is white, made headlines in 2008 during Barack Obama’s campaign for president by making racially charged comments mocking Obama’s primary opponent Hillary Clinton.
-Obama decried the remarks as “divisive” and “backward-looking,” and Pflager issued an apology.
+Obama decried the remarks as “divisive” and “backward-looking,” and Pfleger issued an apology.

-After the archdiocese announcement, Pfleger responded by asking for prayers for himself and the person making the accusation.
+After the archdiocese’s January announcement, Pfleger responded by asking for prayers for himself and the person making the accusation.
 At the time, the archdiocese offered no details, including the possibility of more than one accuser.

 “I am devastated, hurt and, yes, angry, but I am first, a person of Faith, I Trust God.
-Please keep me in prayer,” Pfleger said in a message posted on Facebook.
-He added that “my life is more than a 40 year old accusation, and on that and my Faith I will stand.”
+Please keep me in prayer,” Pfleger wrote in a message posted on Facebook.
+He added, “my life is more than a 40 year old accusation, and on that and my Faith I will stand.”

-In his Facebook post, Pfleger said that the archdiocese has asked him not to speak publicly about the allegation.

 Sunday’s statement from Pfleger’s lawyers said the younger brother wrote a letter to Pfleger last month asking the priest for $20,000.